PaulGilchrist/documents/articles/git/git-branching-recommendations/git-branching-recommendations.md

 # GIT Branching Recommendations

 The 3 most commonly used branching methodologies include [Git-Flow](https://nvie.com/posts/a-successful-git-branching-model/), [GitHub-Flow](https://githubflow.github.io/), and [Microsoft's Trunk Based Branching](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops).
-Git-Flow is designed for very large projects with scheduled release cycles, but is also the most complex.
-GitHub-Flow is the simplest, but designed for continuous deployment at the story vs sprint level with more of a roll-forward than rollback approach.
-Microsoft's Trunk Based Branching methodology (also called [Release-Flow](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow)) is more complex that GitHub-Flow but simpler than Git-Flow, while still supporting enterprise sized applications with sprint based deployment cycles.
-None of these methodologies directly addresses our requirements for 4 or more permanent environments (dev, qa, staging, and production), but Microsoft's trunk based branching method comes the closest and is the one recommended.
+Git-Flow is designed for very large projects with scheduled release cycles but is also the most complex.
+GitHub-Flow is the simplest but designed for continuous deployment at the story vs sprint level, with more of a roll-forward than rollback approach.
+Microsoft's Trunk Based Branching methodology (also called [Release-Flow](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow)) is more complex that GitHub-Flow but simpler than Git-Flow, while still supporting enterprise sized applications using sprint based deployment cycles.
+None of these methodologies directly address our requirements for 4 or more permanent environments (dev, qa, staging, and production), but Microsoft's trunk-based branching method comes the closest and is the one recommended.

 Microsoft has a proven track record, using and recommending GIT for all their applications (since 2012).
 Microsoft owns the worlds largest GIT repository (Windows), and also owns GitHub, the world's largest GIT repository.
-This branching methodology is based on a single trunk (named master) which auto-deploys through CI/CD to the development environment.
+Their branching methodology is based on a single trunk (named master) which auto-deploys through CI/CD to a dev/test environment.

-The `master` branch represents our development environment, and is for code considered complete or incomplete (with deactivated feature flag) when needed by other features.
-Master is kept up to date with all completed code, and always buildable.
-This allows for fewer merge conflicts, easy code reviews, and is simpler and faster to ship.
-One additional long term branch exists for each environment and goes away if or when environment goes away.
-The `qa` branch is a merge from `master` and may be cherry-picked if stories need to be held back.
-The `staging` branch is always merged from `qa`, and any release is a merge from `staging`.
+The `master` branch represents our development environment and is for code considered complete, unit tested, code reviewed, and ready for QA.
+The `master` branch always up to date and buildable.
+This allows for fewer merge conflicts, easier code reviews, and simpler and faster deployments.

-Release branches are created with limited lifespan, and are what end up in production (not `master`).
-Release branches should be named with version number and later, old versioned releases can be removed when no longer supported.

-None of these branches ever merge back into `master`.
-All other branches such as stories, bug fixes, etc. are temporary.
-Story branches (sometimes referred to as feature branches) should be for small, simple changes, getting them back into the `master` branch as soon as complete and tested.
-Story branches are created from `master` and merge back into `master` through pull requests.
-A story is not merged back to master until it complete and fully unit tested.
-In a scenario where a story is not complete or not ready for a higher environment, but part of it is needed as a dependency for other stories, it can be merged back into master using a Feature Flag (additional reference) set inactive.
-In a scenario where a story is complete but not ready for a higher environment, and not needed as a dependency for other stories, it can be merged back into `master` without using a feature flag, and later cherry-picked out when going to the higher environment that is not ready for this story.
-This can happen when another team is not ready to integrate with the changes implemented by this story until a later sprint, but the story had already been merged back into `master`.
-Version control capabilities can also be used to handle both of these scenarios.

-Pull requests include a code review with a recommended 2 minimum reviewers approval.
-An approved pull request should be squash merged back into `master` to keep it clean and only containing the final commit of each story.
+A `story-<workitem>` branch (sometimes referred to as a feature branch) should be for a small, simple change, merged from `master`.
+Once code complete, unit tested, and ready for QA, a `pull request` should be used to merge the story branch back into the `master` branch.
+Pull requests include a code review with a recommended 2 minimum reviewers' approval.
+An approved pull request should be `squash` merged back into `master` to keep it clean and only containing the final commit of each story.

+A `release-<version-#.#.#>` branch is merged from the `master` branch, but never merged back, as its sole purpose is to deploy code to higher environments (including production).
+Release branches are created with limited lifespan and should be named with their version number.
+Old release branches should be removed when no longer needed.

+Multiple release branches can exist at any one time, but any newly created release branch must contain (at a minimum), all comitts from the previous release branch.
+This requirement ensures all comitts in `master` eventually makes it into a release and ultimatly into production or are removed from the `master` branch.

-When a production bug occurs, a hot-fix branch is created from the current production release branch and when complete, merged back into that same release branch and any newer release branches (if any exist).
-A cherry pick button appears after pull requests are completed allowing it to also be merged into the `master` branch.
-Bugs found in lower environments should be treated similarly.
+A release branch is attached to the CI/CD build pipeline associated with one or more environments.
+The release branch is ususally moved up the heiarchy one environment at a time until ultimatly reaching production.
+When a bug is discovered in a release branch (including production), a `hotfix-<workitem>` branch is created from that release branch and when code complete, `squash` merged back into that same release branch, as well as cherry picked into the `master` branch and any newer release branches.
 Azure DevOps is optimized for this workflow and guides the developer as follows:

 * Create branch from work item
 * Create pull request recommended after new commit to origin branch
 * Cherry pick button appears after pull request is completed

-If reviewing Microsoft's branching documentation, not that the 2018 document discusses merging from/to master first then cherry-picking into release, but in the 2019 documentation this was changed to merging from/to release first then cherry-picking into `master`.
+At any time, new comitts to `master` can be merged or chery picked into a release branch as the sprint progresses, as long as they are also merged into any newer releases.

+Review the Microsoft Trunk Based Branching documentation in the Appendix below for more details on this branching strategy.

 ![](https://github.com/PaulGilchrist/documents/blob/master/articles/git/git-branching-recommendations/git-process-flow.png)